 - This post contains affiliate links.
 Read more here.

-Any responsible dog owner knows that all dog foods are not created equal, but do you need to buy dog food formulated for a specific breed?
+Any responsible dog owner knows that all dog foods are not created equal, but do you really need to buy dog food formulated for a specific breed?
 Not necessarily.

 Do Large Breed Dogs Have Different Dietary Needs?